 When it comes to household mishaps, a clogged toilet ranks high on the list of inconveniences.
 It’s a situation that can cause stress and frustration, but fear not!
 At KBR Plumbing, we understand the urgency of resolving this issue promptly, and we’re here to guide you through a simple and effective method using two common household items: baking soda and vinegar.
 In this post you will learn how to unclog a toilet with baking soda and vinegar.

-Why Baking Soda and Vinegar For a Clog?
+Why Use Baking Soda and Vinegar For a Clogged Toilet?

 Baking soda and vinegar are a dynamic duo that go beyond their culinary uses.
 They are powerful natural cleaners that can work wonders in unclogging toilets.
 Baking soda (sodium bicarbonate) is mildly abrasive and can break down gunk and debris, while vinegar (acetic acid) reacts with baking soda to create a fizzy foaming action that helps dislodge and dissolve stubborn blockages.
 It turns out baking soda and vinegar are pretty adept at unclogging a toilet and more family friendly and environmentally safe than chemical drain cleaners.